 Then think about your destructive habits and start by simply acknowledging them.
 All change starts from awareness.
 Write them down.
 How you could you remove or replace these?

-A study found that those who suppressed their thoughts about eating chocolate exhibited a behavioral rebound effect, where they consumed significantly more chocolate than those who didn’t.
+A study found that those who suppressed their thoughts about eating chocolate exhibited a behavioural rebound effect, where they consumed significantly more chocolate than those who didn’t.

 If you want to replace social media time with, say, reading a book make sure your book is at hand when you want to ‘wind down’ with social media.
 DrivenWoman member Helena successfully replaced her habit to be on her phone playing games with yoga which then lead to becoming more focused and finding her dream job!